john-pierce/pytest-tf-module/README.md

 pytest plugin for end to end testing of terraform modules.

-The pytest-tf-module plugin provides several fixtures for testing terraform modules by testing the deployed resources using examples.
+The tf-module plugin provides several fixtures for testing terraform modules by testing the deployed resources using examples.
 It aims to aid in incremental development of a module by building out and testing a functional example.